strange2x/RokVim/Readme.md

  - NvimTree for File navigation

-### Thank You Note
+### 😊 Thank You Note
- Thanks for trying out RokVim..
+ Thanks for trying out RokVim ❤️..
 Feel free to add your features and PRs..
 Lets build a cool IDE..